 Concern that GHG emissions are contributing to global climate change has led to international, federal and state legislative and regulatory proposals to reduce or mitigate the effects of GHG emissions.
 The Company's primary GHG emission is carbon dioxide from fossil fuels combustion at Montana-Dakota's electric generating facilities, particularly its coal-fired facilities.
-Approximately 50 percent of Montana-Dakota's owned generating capacity and approximately 75 percent of the electricity it generated in 2016 was from coal-fired facilities.
+Approximately 50 percent of Montana-Dakota's owned generating capacity and approximately 75 percent of the electricity it has generated in 2016 was from coal-fired facilities.

-On January 14, 2015, President Obama announced a goal to reduce methane emissions from the oil and natural gas industry by 40 to 45 percent below 2012 levels by 2025.
+On January 14, 2015, President Obama announced a goal to reduce methane emissions from the oil and natural gas industry by 40 percent to 45 percent below 2012 levels by 2025.
 On June 3, 2016, the EPA published a final rule updating new source performance standards for the oil and natural gas industry.
-The final rule builds on 2012 requirements to reduce volatile organic compound emissions from oil and natural gas sources by establishing requirements to reduce methane emissions from perviously regulated sources, as well as adding volatile organic compound and methane requirements for sources previously not covered by the rule.
+The final rule builds on 2012 requirements to reduce volatile organic compound emissions from oil and natural gas sources by establishing requirements to reduce methane emissions from previously regulated sources, as well as adding volatile organic compound and methane requirements for sources previously not covered by the rule.
 The rule impacts new and modified natural gas gathering and boosting stations and transmission and storage compressor stations.
-WBI Energy is currently developing implementation plans for complying with the rule.
-In addition, on March 10, 2016, the EPA announced its plans to reduce emissions from the oil and natural gas industry by moving to regulate emissions from existing sources.
+WBI Energy is developing implementation plans for complying with the rule.
+In addition, on March 10, 2016, the EPA announced plans to reduce emissions from the oil and natural gas industry by moving to regulate emissions from existing sources.
 The EPA began this process by issuing a draft Information Collection Request on June 3, 2016.
 The purpose of the Information Collection Request is to gather information on existing sources of methane emissions, technologies to reduce emissions and the costs of those technologies in the oil and natural gas sector.
 The information collected will be used to develop comprehensive regulations to reduce methane emissions from existing sources.
-It is unknown at this time how the Company will be impacted or if compliances costs will be material.
+It is unknown at this time how the Company will be impacted or if compliance costs will be material.